The calls for a #MMIW (Missing & Murdered Indigenous Women) National Inquiry continues to evolve.

 Why hasn’t Jenna Marsden’s horrific killing attracted National media attention?

-(Assuming she was killed by a stranger, which is likely based on the facts of the case.)
+(Assuming she was killed by a stranger.)

 Does any of this make sense?